 Virtually all of the features of the old searches are still available and in addition we have added several new features to create a more comprehensive and user friendly search experience.

 Search by plant name, key attributes or both to find plant details and a list of

 AGM plants have been through a rigorous trial and assessment programme.
 They are:

 This plant will provide nectar and pollen for bees and the many other types of pollinating insects.

 It is included in an evolving list of plants carefully researched and chosen by RHS experts.
 Divided into 3 groups these lists, linked below, are maintained by a team of RHS staff and are reviewed annually.

 the RHS today and get 12 months for the price of 9

 Rhododendron can be evergreen or deciduous shrubs or trees, with simple leaves, sometimes with a dense colourful indumentum of hairs on the lower side, and funnel-shaped, bell-shaped or tubular flowers that may be solitary or in short racemes

-R. williamsianum is a compact, spreading small shrub with neat rounded or heart-shaped leaves, bronze when young and glaucous beneath.
-Bell-shaped, soft rose-pink flowers 5cm wide, in small trusses
+R. williamsianum is a compact, spreading small evergreen shrub, 1-1.5m tall, with neat rounded or heart-shaped leaves, bronze when young and glaucous beneath.
+Bell-shaped, soft rose-pink flowers, 5cm wide, are borne in small trusses in mid spring

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets